alonziltzer/upstream_home_assignment/README.md

 Upstream Home Assignment Pipeline
 =================================

-This project implements a Bronze → Silver → Gold data pipeline using PySpark.
-It reads vehicle messages from an upstream API, transforms the data, and writes partitioned parquet files by date and hour.
+This project implements a Bronze data pipeline using PySpark for vehicle messages from an upstream API ,transforms the data, and create reports.

 Pipeline Details
 ----------------